nf-core/rnaseq/docs/amazon_web_services.md

 These are telling you that some of the processes in the pipeline are asking for impossible numbers of cpus or memory.
 To fix this, you need to set the `params.cpus` and `params.memory` in the config file described above to numbers that are available on your worker node type.
+Note that the memory should be a little _below_ what Amazon lists as the available capacity.